top of page

 What's next?

 We want to enable giving voice to concerns about the Boston Public Schools now.
 We want to connect people to community organizations bringing policy issues and voice of parents and students to strengthen the Boston Public Schools.
-Our Boston Desegregation and Busing Initiative is proposing three initiatives for Boston Public Schools to Mayor Wu and Superintendent Skipper.
-Check out the ongoing initiatives below and our event calendar for updates.
+Visit the Boston Desegregation and Busing Initiative website for ongoing initiatives and events.

 Exhibits